Intel Claws Back Desktop PC and Notebook Market Share From AMD for the First Time in Three Years

 |+0.2 / -

 AMD continues to claw away server share from Intel at a steady rate.
-These gains come on the cusp of the company's highly-anticipated EPYC Milan launch.
-It's logical to expect that general availability of Milan will increase AMD's penetration next quarter.
+These gains come on the cusp of the company's highly-anticipated EPYC Milan launch in March.
+It's logical to expect that pent up demand for Milan will increase AMD's server penetration next quarter.
+Also, given the importance of this lucrative segment, it's logical to expect that AMD will prioritize server chip production.

 AMD vs. Intel Total Market Share Q4 2020